smartanthill/commstack-server/server/src/sa_client_comm_stack_readme.txt

 After CommStackServer is initialized, new devices can be added or existing devices can be removed.

 To add a device a packet of type COMMLAYER_FROM_CU_STATUS_ADD_DEVICE is sent.
 The value of 'address' is a unique number.
 Its payload is field 0 for a particular device (see above).
+In response to this request a packet of type COMMLAYER_TO_CU_STATUS_DEVICE_ADDED is sent; its 'address' field is a copy of that field from a respective request, and its payload contains ID of the device added: | device_id (2 bytes, low, high ) |
+NOTE: from time COMMLAYER_FROM_CU_STATUS_ADD_DEVICE is received and COMMLAYER_TO_CU_STATUS_DEVICE_ADDED is sent a number of 'synchronous' requests to read or write data can be sent to Client
+TODO: think about error reporting

 To remove a device a packet of type COMMLAYER_FROM_CU_STATUS_REMOVE_DEVICE is sent.
 The value of 'address' is a unique number.
 Its payload is | device_id (2 byets, low, high) | of a device to be removed.
+In response to this request a packet of type COMMLAYER_TO_CU_STATUS_DEVICE_REMOVED is sent; its 'address' field is a copy of that field from a respective request, and its payload contains ID of the device removed: | device_id (2 bytes, low, high ) |
+NOTE: from time COMMLAYER_FROM_CU_STATUS_REMOVE_DEVICE is received and COMMLAYER_TO_CU_STATUS_DEVICE_REMOVED is sent a number of 'synchronous' requests to read or write data can be sent to Client
+TODO: think about error reporting

 5. Error reporting